 - all kinds of huge boxes

-- their pets (this is probably the “most normal” since they tend to be small and on a basket),
+- their pets (this is probably the “most normal”),

 - and how about another bike on the side just rolling as they go?